-to detect the signal of the imposed changes above the noise of climate variability.
-Yet systematic errors in climate simulations often occur, and sometimes saturate, within the first few days or weeks of initialised forecasts (e.g., Martin et al. 2010).
-It is still often difficult to trace errors to particular sub-gridscale parameterisation settings, but the computational efficiency of sub-seasonal, initialised hindcasts permits a wide range of parameterisation changes to be tested under a broad set of initial conditions.
-Initialising from model analyses generated from modern data-assimilation systems minimises initial-condition error, allowing a more confident attribution of biases to errors in model physics rather than large-scale dynamics.
+Improving climate-model biases, whether in the mean state or in variability, is often a frustrating, computationally expensive and time-consuming process.
+This is partly due to a perceived need for multi-annual or decadal simulations to detect the signal of the imposed changes above the noise of climate variability.
+Yet systematic errors in climate simulations often occur and sometimes saturate within the first few days or weeks of initialized forecasts (Martin et al., 2010).
+It is still often difficult to trace errors to particular subgrid-scale parametrization settings, but the computational efficiency of subseasonal, initialized hindcasts permits a wide range of parametrization changes to be tested under a broad set of initial conditions.
+Initializing from model analyses generated from modern data-assimilation systems minimizes initial-condition error, allowing a more confident attribution of biases to errors in model physics rather than large-scale dynamics.

-To examine the sensitivity of the GA2.0 MJO to parameterisation and model-configuration changes, we use a set of initialised, climate-resolution hindcasts of cases of strong MJO activity over the past ten years.
-Section 3 describes the results of a wide range of changes tested for two cases during the Years of Tropical Convection (YoTC; Waliser et al. 2012).
-In section 4, results are described of a more extensive set of hindcast experiments, using the two changes which were beneficial in YoTC cases.
-Only one change resulted in improved model performance for most hindcasts; in section 5 this change is applied to a 20-year GA2.0 integration and compared against CTL-20yr.
+To examine the sensitivity of the GA2.0 MJO to parametrization and model-configuration changes, we use a set of initialized, climate-resolution hindcasts of cases of strong MJO activity over the past 10 years.
+Section 3 describes the results of a wide range of changes tested for two cases during the Years of Tropical Convection (YoTC: Waliser et al., 2012).
+In section 4, results of a more extensive set of hindcast experiments are described, using the two changes that were beneficial in YoTC cases.
+Only one change resulted in improved model performance for most hindcasts; in section 5 this change is applied to a 20 year GA2.0 integration and compared against CTL-20yr.